loteoo/hyperstatic/README.md

 Pull requests are welcome!

-#### Roadmap / planned changes
+## Roadmap / planned changes
-- Once an official hyperapp router is available, build on top of it
+- Once an official hyperapp router is available, use it internally and build on top of it.
-- Add "hooks" for animating page transitions (run effects before / after navigating)
+- Add "hooks" for animating page transitions (run effects before / after navigating).
+- Move away from pupeteer.
+Do SSR straight from node.js.
+New APIs will be available to fetch data at build time, similar to Next.js